LCFI: A Fault Injection Tool for Studying Lossy Compression Error Propagation in HPC Programs: Evaluation

 \subsubsection{Black-Scholes}

-The Black-Scholes model is a mathematical model for the dynamics of a financial market containing derivative investment instruments.
+Black-Scholes is a program to compute the dynamics of a financial market containing derivative investment instruments.
 We test the variable \textit{xNPrimeofX} in the \textit{CNDF} function.
 According to the running logs, some of runs are crashed, and others generate corrupted results, none of which are correct.
 Figure \ref{fig:res3} illustrates the percentage of crashed runs and completed (but with corrupted outputs) runs.
 Due to the paper's focus (tool development), we will investigate the root cause of these crashes in the future.